RobertoFalconi/GameRatingsPredictor/README.md

 ### How to run GameRatingsPredictor
 **Ubuntu, Debian and macOS users:**

 First of all, you need **pip** and **Python** installed.
 If you're on Ubuntu or Debian, make sure you have Python Developer installed with `sudo apt-get install python-dev`.
-If you're on macOS, it should be already installed with Python.
-Otherwise, consider reinstalling Python.
+If you're on macOS, you can install Homebrew with `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` (you can check it here: https://brew.sh) and then `brew install python`.
 1. Upgrade pip to the latest version with `pip install --upgrade pip`.
 2. Download the repository and open a terminal inside the root.
 3. Run `sudo pip install -r requirements.txt`, it'll install all the required packages.